PrefectHQ/prefect/docs/orchestration/faq/faq.md

 ### How can I set a custom flow run name?

-The flow run name can not be set in advance, but it can be changed using the [RenameFlowRun](api/latest/tasks/prefect.html#renameflowrun) task after the flow run has been created.
-You can use this task inside the Flow block, or through a flow-level state handler.
+The flow run name cannot be set in advance, but it can be changed using the [RenameFlowRun](api/latest/tasks/prefect.html#renameflowrun) task after the flow run has been created.
+You can use this task inside the flow block, or through a flow-level state handler.
 When calling the task from a state handler, make sure to call the task’s  `.run()` method.

 Here is a flow-level state handler example: